bigfix/developer.bigfix.com/site/reference/types/dummy.md

 # type: dummy

-The &amp;lt;dummy&amp;gt; inspectors are place holders for compatability with Windows clients
+The &lt;dummy&lt; inspectors are place holders for compatability with Windows clients

 # state of &lt;dummy&gt; : string